catdog1181074/chaingekas/README.md

 # 🧾 Chainge-to-CEX Kaspa Flow Analysis

-This repository investigates how much native Kaspa (KAS) Chainge Finance likely controlled — and how much it transferred to centralized exchanges (CEXes), presumably for liquidation.
-The analysis is based on transaction-level tracing on the Kaspa blockchain using the [KrcBot public API](https://krcbot.com/api-docs).
+This repository investigates how much native Kaspa (KAS) Chainge Finance likely controlled — and how much was transferred to centralized exchanges (CEXes), presumably for liquidation.
+The analysis is based on transaction-level tracing using the [KrcBot public API](https://krcbot.com/api-docs), and results are visualized as a verified shell graph.

 ---

 ## ❓ Why This Matters

-Since late 2024, Chainge Finance has frozen the **wKAS → KAS bridge**, initially citing security concerns, then liquidity issues, and later claiming its vaults had been blacklisted.
-DJ Qian, the founder, promised intervention and a "liquidity injection," but as of mid-2025, many users’ funds remain trapped in wKAS.
+Since late 2024, Chainge Finance has frozen the **wKAS → KAS bridge**, citing security, liquidity, and vault blacklisting concerns.
+DJ Qian, Chainge’s founder, has repeatedly promised a “liquidity injection,” but as of mid-2025, users remain unable to redeem wKAS.

-Despite repeated claims that the bridge will reopen, no clear reserve proof or redemption pathway has been provided.
+Despite claims that the bridge will reopen, no proof-of-reserves or redemption path has been provided.

-This raises a critical question:
+> **This raises the question:**

-> **Does Chainge still hold enough native KAS to back wKAS 1:1 — or has that KAS been sold?**
+> Has the native KAS meant to back wKAS been retained — or sold?

-This repository traces the flow of native KAS from known Chainge wallets to known CEX deposit addresses.
+This repository traces actual KAS outflows from Chainge-linked wallets to known exchange deposit addresses.

 ---

 ## 📁 Contents

-- `flow_data/` — Wallet-level transaction histories, downloaded via KrcBot
+- `flow_data/` — All wallet-level transaction CSVs (from KrcBot)
-- `trace_wallet_recursive.py` — Recursively fetches and saves wallet transaction data
+- `chainge_flow_shell_annot.py` — Full tracing, attribution, and graph visualization
-- `summarize_chainge_to_cex.py` — Computes total KAS sent to CEX addresses, filtered by funding attribution
+- `summarize_chainge_to_cex.py` — Aggregates deposit totals by attribution source
-- `summary_chainge_to_cex_vs_threshold.py` — Analyzes KAS-to-CEX deposits as a function of attribution threshold
+- `summary_chainge_to_cex_vs_threshold.py` — Plots CEX flows as a function of attribution threshold

 ---